frama986/monzo/README.md

 ```

 ## Usage and behaviour
-Once started the application will ask for an initial url.\
+Once started the application will ask for the initial url.\
-If you don't specify any it will default to `https://www.google.com`.\
+If you don't specify anything it will default to `https://www.google.com`.\
 If the protocol is not specified it will use `https` as default.\
-If you type `exit` it will exit.
+If you type `exit` it will terminate the execution.

-The application will print the url of each inspected page, followed by the list of all the href it has found in the page.\
+After the input of the initial url, the application will print the url of each inspected page,
+followed by the list of all the href it found in the page.\
-This includes any type of reference, like `mailto:` ones.\
+This includes any type of reference, including `mailto:`.\
-Then it will inspect only the urls it has not visited yet with the same domain of the initial url.\
+Then, only the urls with the same domain as the initial url that have not been visited yet, will be inspected.\
-Once the processing is completed it will ask for a new url.
+Once the processing is completed, the application will ask for a new  url.

 ## Notes and possible improvements
 First of all I used Java because it is the language I'm more comfortable with and I thought it would be a good use case